BalloonBox-Inc/SCRTSibyl_phase2/README.md

 ## Project Description

-Project name: **SCRTSibyl_phase2**
+Project name: **SCRTsibyl_phase2**

 SCRTSybil is an oracle for credit score checks developed through an initial Secret Network grant.
-This is an application to fund a `phase 2` expansion of SCRTSibyl through a second grant.
+This is an application to fund a `phase 2` expansion of SCRTsibyl through a second grant.

-The SCRTSibyl dApp targets a specific use case: P2P micro-lending, namely facilitating lending and borrowing of microloans ranging between USD 1-25K.
+The SCRTsibyl dApp targets a specific use case: P2P micro-lending, namely facilitating lending and borrowing of microloans ranging between USD 1-25K.
 As such, the dApp is already able to compute credit scores, to validate users' credibility, and to determine the loan size (in USD) a user qualifies for.

 The oracle runs a credit score check on either the user's preferred bank account (integrating through Plaid API) or the user's Coinbase account (integrating through Coinbase API).
 The credit check assesses the user's financial health and predicts whether the user can pay back their micro-loan.
 The dApp then executes a smart contract to write and store their score to the Secret Network blockchain.

 Throughout the process, users are in control of their own data, which is securely stored on-chain through the privacy-preserving Secret Network protocols.
 When users store their score on the chain, there are gas fees involved.
 In order to query their score they can do so one of two ways: `(1)` They create a query permit which would be generated off chain and therefore be costless; OR `(2)` they generate a permission key, which would be stored on chain and would cost gas fees.
 They can issue viewing keys or the permit queries to third party providers allowing them to query the user's score without any gas fees.
 If the user would like to revoke their permit queries or change their viewing key, they can do so by running a state-changing function in the smart contract at the cost of a gas fee.

 In `phase 2`, we want to both expand our use case including loans of +25K USD, but also increase user adoption by integrating with new data validators and allowing the u ser to self-select the loan currency.
-In this way, SCRTSibyl will cater to a wide loan range becoming an accessible dApp for an increasingly large pool of crypto investors.
+In this way, SCRTsibyl will cater to a wide loan range becoming an accessible dApp for an increasingly large pool of crypto investors.

 ## Problem / Solution